weybansky/arduino_scoreboard/README.md

 # Score board
 A Score Board Using Arduino

+Schematic Diagram and Pictures Coming Soon